 - Line of sight blocks: A bare tank with little to no decorations means every fish can see every other fish!
 If a dominant male can see the other subdominant males he will want to chase them away.
 Adding lots of decorations to create line of sight blocks will help reduce males chasing other males.
 The decorations could be in the form of live plants or rocks or castle decorations.
 Essentially it doesn’t matter what the sight blocks are, it just matters fish can get out of the sight of other males.
 I have used these fake plants from Amazon to great effect in the past.

-- Soft won't scratch fishes, plant will swing with the water which looks real
+- Soft won't scratch fishes, plants will swing with the water which looks real

-- Note: Plastic water plants may get squeezed and deformation during packaging, put into 104 - 140 Fahrenheit degree warm water get restored
+- Note: Plastic water plants may get squeezed and deformed during packaging, put into 104 - 140 Fahrenheit degree warm water get restored

 - Main Color: Green.
 Base Dia.: 1.4 Inches; Height: 12 Inches

-- Package Content: 10 pieces artificial aquarium plants
+- Package Content: 10 pieces of artificial aquarium plants

 - Provide territories: Much like line of sight blocks, having lots of decorations in your molly tank will effectively create different territories.
 Whilst mollies aren’t strictly territorial, having a section of the aquarium to call their own will reduce the male mollies’ aggression towards other males.